CodePath-iOS-Development-Group2/StockTrackerApp/README.md

 The following functionality is completed:

-- [x] Show stock chart and yearly high
+- [x] Show can see see stock performance such as chart and yearly high.
-- [x] Implement search bar
+- [x] User can use search bar to find specific performance of specific stocks.
-- [x] Show top news relating to specific stock
+- [x] User can read top stories driving the market sourced from top-rated business and financial publications.

 <img src="https://media.giphy.com/media/HDCVxpkspy5Kk0BfQm/giphy.gif" width=250>